-Amy is the Managing Director of ReSchool Colorado, a multi-year initiative launched in 2013 to create an entirely new statewide education system.
-Amy is responsible for leading the discovery-driven process that results in the vision, design, and strategy for ReSchool Colorado.
+Amy is the Executive Director of RESCHOOL, a multi-year initiative launched in 2013 to create an entirely new statewide education system.
+Amy is responsible for leading the discovery-driven process that results in the vision, design, and strategy for RESCHOOL.

 Amy is a founder of The Odyssey School, a Denver charter school started in 1998 where both her children attended and she served for many years on the board of directors.
 She currently serves on the board of directors for the International Association of K12 Online Learning (iNACOL).
 Amy holds a Ph.D. and M.Ed. from the University of Colorado and a B.A. from the University of Wisconsin.